Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 \section{Introduction}

-In this paper we study a new construction of equivariant elliptic cohomology via derived algebraic geometry.
-The use of techniques from derived algebraic geometry is by now pervasive in the study of elliptic cohomology, especially after the groundbreaking work of Lurie.
-However our aims here are more limited and somewhat different in spirit.
-First, we are only interested in rational phenomena, and therefore we will work over a fixed ground field of characteristic zero.
-Our goal is providing a geometric interpretation of the equivariant elliptic cohomology of algebraic varieties equipped with the action of an algebraic group $G$.
+In this paper we give a new construction of equivariant elliptic cohomology via derived algebraic geometry.
+The use of techniques from derived algebraic geometry has become pervasive in the study of elliptic cohomology, especially after the groundbreaking work of Lurie \cite{ELL1, ELL2, ELL3}.
+However our aims in this paper are more limited and somewhat different in spirit from the developments originating from Lurie's work.
+For starters, we are only interested in rational phenomena, and therefore we will work over a fixed ground field of characteristic zero.
+Our goal is providing a geometric interpretation of the equivariant elliptic cohomology of complex algebraic varieties equipped with the action of an algebraic group $G$.
 We will show that the $G$-equivariant elliptic cohomology of a variety $X$ can be described in terms of functions over a certain substack of the mapping stack